niplav/site/precision.md

 our forecaster?
 I.e., at which level of finesse can we assume that the additional information is just noise?

-Take, for example, a hypothetical forecaster Baktiu who always gives their forecasts with 5 decimal digits of precision, such as forecasting a "24.566% probability of North Korea testing an ICBM in the year 2022", even though if we look at their calibration plot, we see that they are
+Take, for example, a hypothetical forecaster Merkhet who always gives their forecasts with 5 decimal digits of precision, such as forecasting a "24.566% probability of North Korea testing an ICBM in the year 2022", even though if we look at their calibration plot, we see that they are